resilar/psyscall/README.md

 # psyscall

-Linux syscall() injection to external processes.
+Linux syscall() injection to external processes *in a portable fashion* using `ptrace(2)`.

 Tested on x86 (Arch Linux & Ubuntu), ARMv7 (Android 6 & 7), MIPS (Debian), PPC64 (Debian).

 Requires `echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope` (or root privileges).

+Yes, this is just a proof of concept and silly toy.

 ## Examples